LaneZero/FolderFusionX/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within FolderFusionX, please send an email to security@example.com.
+If you discover a security vulnerability within FolderFusionX, please send an email to LaneZeroX@proton.me.
 All security vulnerabilities will be promptly addressed.

 Please include the following information in your report: